OctopusDeploy/blog/blog/2021-01/tentacle-on-arm/index.md

 ![Script step](script-step.png)

-The beauty of running against a role, is you could have many targets with the same role and the execution will run against each of these.
+The beauty of running against a role is you could have many targets with the same role and the execution will run against each of these.
 Hook up a schedule trigger and you have yourself a real DevOps process.

-## Next steps

-*** need to fill this in a bit more.
+This is a simple example, this could also be a Runbook that updates PiHole (`pi-hole -up`) on a Raspberry Pi or cleans up Docker images (`docker images prune --force`), or a Deployment project that deploys the latest version of an in-house Python application to remotely located IoT monitoring devices.

 ## Conclusion

 There are many reasons that you might be using ARM hardware from cost savings to performance or remote IoT devices.
 Being able to connect them to an Octopus instance via Tentacle allows you to deploy application updates to them or manage them using our [Runbooks](https://octopus.com/docs/runbooks) feature to centralise management of the operating system and applications.
+The Polling Tentacle has the added benefit of avoiding complex firewall configurations and exposing SSH ports across the public internet.